 New Loan Limits, Grad Plus and Subsidized Loans Elimination

-The new bill is proposing changes to the amount a borrower can receive in student loans.
-Previously in undergrad, you would receive a portion of subsidized and unsubsidized loans.
-During school, the government pays the interest on your subsidized and unsubsidized start to accrue interest immediately.
+The borrowing limits are being lowered for parent plus loans, graduate school and professional school.
 In graduate and professional school, many borrowers would utilize Grad Plus loans as part of their financial aid package to borrow up to the cost of attendance.
 Grad plus loans had higher interest rates than direct unsubsidized loans and didn’t have borrowing limits.

 Starting on July 1 2026, new borrowers will not be eligible for Grad PLUS loans or subsidized loans for undergrads.
 Resulting in more interest growth on loans during undergrad and a higher likelihood of borrowing privately for expensive graduate programs such as medical or dental school.
 This could shut out first-generation or low-income students from graduate programs as private loans require stronger underwriting requirements.